 Here are some of the most popular content types you can use for your content marketing strategy: Audio, Blog Posts, Case Studies, E-Books, Email Marketing, Infographics, Podcasts, Whitepaper, Videos.

-Difference between Content Marketing and Other Forms of Marketing:
+Difference Between Content Marketing and Other Marketing forms

-There are over 159 different kinds of marketing but one thing that stands content marketing apart is not just the platform used, but the strategy.
+There are over 159 different kinds of marketing but one thing that stands content marketing apart is not only the platform used, but the strategy.

-For instance while most other forms of marketing focuses on selling the product to the customer, content marketing emphasizes on creating value to the prospect before sales.
+For example, while most other forms of marketing focuses on selling a product or services to the customer, content marketing emphasizes on creating value to the prospect before sales.

-With content marketing, instead of driving customers to your landing pages based on what you’re selling, you first provide value to your customers before selling to them.
+With content marketing, instead of a business driving customers to its landing pages based on what they are selling, it first provides value to its customers before selling to them.

-So instead of selling directly, as a small business, you inspire people to buy from you after you’ve already created enough value for them based on the content you share.
+So, instead of selling directly, as a small business, with content marketing; you inspire clients to buy from you after you’ve already created enough value for them based on the content you share.

 This content saves as incentives, giving them reasons to choose you over others.